Can you buy organic foods and still be frugal?

 If you have room to raise your own meat, you can save even more.
 Rabbits, chickens, quail and so on can be raised organically in even small areas, but you have to do more work than just going to the feed store and hauling home sacks of chemically grown feed.

 Cook from scratch, and I mean scratch.
-Make soy milk and tofu.
-You can save around two dollars or more on a half gallon of soy milk.
+Make organic soy milk and tofu.
+You can save around three dollars or more on a half gallon of soy milk.
 It isn't hard to do with a blender, but electric soy milk makers are available.
 While they may seem pricey, do the math and you'll find it won't take long before they pay for themselves.

 Join an organic food co-op.
 Since a co-op can buy in bulk but you don't have to when you shop there, you can buy smaller amounts of fresh produce as well as saving the hassle of finding storage for large amounts of food.